Carceral feminism: Sexual and domestic violence

 According to the American Civil Liberties Union (ACLU), "79% of women in federal and state prisons reported physical abuse and over 60% reported past sexual abuse", and furthermore, "As many as 90% of the women in prison today for killing men had previously been battered by those men".
 This means that many of the women who are in prison are victims of sexual violence who may have committed the crimes that they were indicted for as a result of the sexual violence they experienced.
 The anti-carceral feminist movement pushes towards solving this issue and fighting the criminalization and incarceration of women who are victims of sexual and domestic violence.

 An initiative created to help illuminate and help these injustices is the Survived and Punished Organization, which began in 2015.
 This organization acknowledges that many of these women, such as BIPOC women, transgender women, and non-gender conforming people have experienced sexual and/or domestic violence.
 In a lot of cases, this history of sexual violence could give reason to their crime.
 The organization also explains how, once in prison, many of these people are subjected to more sexual violence or harassment by the guards or other individuals.
-The organization seeks to help women who as a result of the sexual violence they were experiencing, the crime they committed was potentially an act of self-defense.
+The organization seeks to help women who end up incarcerated in domestic or sexual violence cases prove the crime they committed was potentially an act of self-defense.
 There are also circumstances where women are coerced into being an accomplice.
 Overall, this organization seeks to rectify a system which they believe wrongfully targets minority groups, people of color, and women.
-ACLU explains that "The average prison sentence of men who kill their female partners is 2 to 6 years.
-Women who kill their partners are sentenced on average to 15 years, even though most women who kill their partners do so to protect themselves from violence initiated by their partners".
+ACLU explains: "The average prison sentence of men who kill their female partners is 2 to 6 years.
+Women who kill their partners are sentenced on average to 15 years, even though most women who kill their partners do so to protect themselves from violence initiated by their partners."